Definition of sex?

 Dear Budding Webster,

 Kanoodling.
 Nookie.
-Doing it.
-What does this all mean?
-And who hasn't paused to ponder this one?
-Sex can mean many different things to many different people.
-There is not one universal definition of sex, but a variety of perspectives.
+Banging.
+What does it all mean?
+Many have paused to ponder this question.
+The short answer is that sex can mean many different things to many different people.
+There's not one universal definition of sex but a variety of perspectives.
+Want a more in-depth discussion for doing it?
+Read on!

-To clarify, this question could be asked about Sex: The Verb or Sex: The Noun.
-In noun form, sex is one component of gender.
-Specifically, "sex" is the term often used to describe the physical or genetic markers of gender.
-Biologically speaking, it is a myth that there are only two sexes, male and female.
+This question could be asked about sex: the verb or sex: the noun.
+In noun form, sex (or sex assigned at birth) is a term used to describe physical or genetic markers — more specifically, hormones, genes, and reproductive organs.
+Biologically speaking, it's a myth that there are only two sexes, male and female.
 All physical sex characteristics — from genitals, to hormones, to chromosomes — fall on a spectrum.
+For more information on how sex: the noun is used, Planned Parenthood is a great resource.

-Still, many others seeking the elusive definition of "sex" are after Sex: The Verb.
-The Birds and the Bees.
+Many seeking the elusive definition of "sex" are curious about sex: the verb.
+The birds and the bees.
 Getting it on.
-Sex has a history of being defined somewhat narrowly, centering around 1) traditional cultural and religious norms, 2) heterosexual practices, and 3) experiences of males.
-Many people may initially learn to define sex strictly as vaginal/penile intercourse, perhaps as an answer to the famed "where do babies come from?" question.
-Some definitions even imply that male orgasm is what defines having had sex.
-There are also those who define sex as existing solely for the purpose of procreation.
+Sex has a history of being defined somewhat narrowly, centering on traditional cultural and religious norms and heterosexual practices.
+Folks may initially learn to define sex strictly as vaginal/penile intercourse, perhaps as an answer to the famed "where do babies come from?" question.
+Some definitions imply that sex can only happen if someone is trying to get pregnant.
+Other definitions imply that penetration must be involved for sex to have occurred.
+But not everyone can spot their sexual experiences in these definitions, so why not alter or expand definitions to reflect lived experiences?
+First, time to talk consent.

-Not everyone can spot their sexual experiences in these definitions, so why not alter the definitions to reflect people's lived experiences?
-Thanks to decades of anti-sexual violence activism, many people have started incorporating the concept of consent into their definitions of sex.
+Thanks to decades of anti-sexual violence activism, people have started incorporating consent into their definitions of sex.
 Consent means that all parties engaging in any given sexual activity (think kissing, foreplay, hand holding, etc.) have given some form of enthusiastic and un-coerced "yes."
-Consent, however, is a necessary component for all sexual activities, which brings us back to our original question: What specifically is s-e-x?
+Consent is a necessary component for all sexual activities, which goes back to the original question: What specifically is s-e-x?

-An inclusive definition would be able to describe lots of different activities performed by people with a diversity of gender identities and sexual orientations, with any number of partners.
-Under this definition, any act involving contact with the vulva, clitoris, vagina, anus, penis, or testicles between one or more consenting people for the purpose of sexual pleasure could constitute Doing the Deed.
-Genital-to-genital, mouth-to-genital, mouth-to-anal, hand-to-genital, anal-to-genital, toy to genital… you get the idea.
-Yes, this definition could encompass phone sex, masturbation, and genital contact through clothes.
-In this definition, consent matters and intent matters (pelvic exams do not equal sex, for example).
-Notice that penetration does not define sex, nor does a possibility of pregnancy, nor does orgasm.
+A more inclusive definition could describe lots of different activities performed by people with a diversity of gender identities and sexual orientations, with any number of partners.
+Under this definition, any act involving contact with the vulva, clitoris, vagina, anus, penis, or testicles between one or more consenting people for the purpose of sexual pleasure could constitute doing the deed.
+Genital-to-genital, mouth-to-genital, mouth-to-anal, hand-to-genital, anal-to-genital, toy-to-genital — you get the idea.
+This definition can also encompass phone sex, masturbation, and genital contact through clothes.
+In this definition, consent matters and intent matters (pelvic exams don't equal sex, for example).
+Additionally, with this definition, neither penetration, possibility of pregnancy, nor orgasm define sex.
 And there is no sex hierarchy where some practices are considered more "real" than others.